 A Notice of Claim in a Probate Case is Unnecessary When a Separate Lawsuit is Pending

-A claimant with a lawsuit pending against the decedent before his death is not required to present a probate claim.
-Thus mutual parties were not required to file a Notice of Claim Against the Estate because they already had a lawsuit pending.
+According to Arizona laws, a claimant with a lawsuit pending against the decedent before his death is not required to present a probate claim.
+So, in this case, the pharmaceutical companies were not required to file a Notice of Claim Against the Estate because they already had a lawsuit pending.

 No Procedural Consequences When Unnecessary Claim Filed

-Mutual parties mailed written notice of a claim to the personal representative anyway.
+The pharmaceutical companies mailed the written notice of a claim to the personal representative anyway.
 The claim noted the pending proceedings.
-It was denied.
-The Estate’s disallowance stated that Arizona law does not require presentation of a claim for an already pending suit.
+The claim was denied by the personal representative.

-The Court of Appeals reversed the judgment against the pharmaceutical companies and remanded the case back to the probate court for proceedings consistent with this decision.
+The Court of Appeals reversed the judgment against the pharmaceutical companies and remanded the case back to the probate court for proceedings consistent with its decision.